smargasyuk/PrePH/README.md

 Now you can run the scripts from any place

+Always use GLOBAL paths to input and output files

 ## Step 0 - Precalculates stacking energies matrix for kmers
 Run `./PrecalculateStackingEnergeis.py -k <kmer_length> -g <gt_amount_in_kmer_max>`